tri47/tri47.github.io/_posts/2023-05-15-northstar-metric-and-cohort-analysis.md

 These advices usually culminate into a ratio metric like "% of Logged in Users", "% of Engaged Users" or "% User Making a Repeat Purchase".

-While there's some solid foundation for these principles, following them can still lead to misleading and useless metrics.
+While there is a solid foundation for these principles, simply following them can still lead to misleading and useless metrics.

-One of the major culprits of these unhelpful metrics is mixing users from different cohorts in the denominator.
+One common issue with these ineffective metrics is **mixing users from different cohorts in the denominator**.

-The standard approach to dealing with it is to use Cohort Analysis, which I will discuss in detail.
+I will discuss this problem, and Cohort Analysis - the recommended method to deal with this problem in detail.

 #### How North Star Metric Turns Bad: Mixing Users in the Denominator

-Imagine you are a product manager of an investment app.
-You have defined a metric called **Engaged Users %** which is the % of users over all paid users who interact with the app in a meaningful way like buying/selling stocks, i.e. not just logging in.
+Let's say you defined a metric called **Engaged Users %** which is the % of users over all paid users who interact with your app in a meaningful way, i.e. not just logging in.

 In Table 1, you can see when users join the app, and whether they are engaged in each month following their signup.

 ![](/assets/images/cohort/full_table.png)
 >  Table 1: an example of calculating **Engaged Users %** metric

 The first three rows include users who join in Month 1.
-The first user engaged with the app in the first three months then stopped, the second user engaged for two months then stopped, and the third user signed up but never engaged.
+The first user engaged with the app in the first three months (where there's a "yes") then stopped, the second user engaged for two months then stopped, and the third user signed up but never engaged.

 The subsequent cohorts who joined in months 2, 3, and so on, each also include three users who behave the same way - the first user engaged for three months then stop, the second engaged for two months then stop, etc.

-The important thing to be cognizant of in this table is there's no change between the behaviours and types of users in each of the cohorts.
-We do not show the data beyond month 5, but the usage pattern repeats for all cohorts.
+The notable pattern here is there's no change between the behaviours of users in each cohort.
+We do not show the data beyond month 5, but this pattern repeats.

-Now, if we try to calculate the **Engaged Users %** metric in this example, you will find that it starts to drop from month 2.
+Now, if we try to calculate the **Engaged Users %** metric in this example, it will start to drop from month 2.
+But there was no change in how each new user group behaves compared to the last!

 That's the insidious consequence of mixing user cohorts in the denominator.
 After some time, your new users become old users and become more disengaged (even though they may still have a subscription).
 This increasing proportion of old users can hurt your overall Engagement Metric.

-Potentially, even if you improve your product, the above situation can mask that improvement in your metric and you will wrongly conclude that there was no improvement at all.
+Even if you improve your product, the above situation may mask that improvement and you may wrongly conclude that there was no engagement uplift.

-Ultimately, the best way to know if your Product change improves is via experimentation.
+The gold standard for product impact assessment is causal inference with experimentation.
 But the reality is not many organisations have the necessary process and capacity to run experiments regularly.

 Therefore, we turn to Cohort Analysis to find more meaningful signals from the user engagement data like in Table 1.

 #### Cohort Analysis View 1: The Marketing View

 Table 2 shows the Engaged Users % for each cohort over time.
-This is the standard view that comes readily available in many analytics or billing software.
+This is readily available in many analytics or billing software.

 ![](/assets/images/cohort/cohort_view_1.png)
 >  Table 2: Marketing View: Cohorted **Engaged Users %**

 This view is great at showing you the gradual change in the behaviours of user groups who joined at different times.
-This view is great for checking the impact of marketing and promotion campaigns.
+It is great for checking the impact of marketing and promotion campaigns.
 What you need to do is to look at the cohort who joined at the time the campaign was run.

-Splitting your metric like this is already useful because you're confusing your audience by presenting a combined view for your old and new users.

 However, what if you still want to see the performance of your product over time in terms of user engagement?
-This view does not translate well into that.

 #### Cohort Analysis View 2: The Product View